mikesizz/lookingglass/README.md

 </div>
 ```

-the "#img-box" element will provide the container for images that are using the cover and contain background-size values. at the same time it will provide a relatively positioned parent element for any content elements that the developer would like to be revealed through the lookingglass viewport.
+the "#img-box" element will provide the container for images that are using the cover and contain background-size values. at the same time it will provide the "#relative-box" parent element for any content elements that the developer would like to be revealed through the lookingglass viewport.

 at the moment these interior elements can be placed using the top, bottom, left, and right attributes, as they must be absolutely positioned to behave correctly. also, they will be oriented to the images height and width, something that should be considered with all measurements and sizing.